plunify/InTime/docs/flow_properties.md

-Before clicking the "Optimize" button, please specify the required build resource parameters, most importantly, the number of compilations, the number of rounds to run, and finally the number of servers or builds in parallel (see
+Before clicking the "Optimize" button, please specify the required build resource parameters, most importantly, the number of compilations, the number of rounds to run, and finally the number of servers or builds in parallel.
-`Figure #figure-quickstart-vivado-flow-properties`).

-![Essential flow
-properties](images/quickstart/flow_properties.png)

 !!! tip
     When selecting the *Private Cloud* run target, please make sure your Private Cloud is properly configured as described in the InTime Configuration Guide.

 Flow properties control the InTime execution sequence (Overview:
 `intime_flow`).
 The following sections explain these properties.